hashdit/hashdit/gitbook_source_code/blog/2023-09-07/august_incidents.md

 ![IMG-4](./august_incidents/4.png)

-2. New risks flagged in [RedAlarm](https://dappbay.bnbchain.org/red-alarm) \
+2. New risks flagged in [RedAlarm](https://dappbay.bnbchain.org/red-alarm)

-A total of ? dApps and ? addresses were added to Hashdit's RedAlarm in August.
+A total of 319 dApps and 64 addresses were added to Hashdit's RedAlarm in August alone.
-This was an increase from ? dApps and ? addresses added in July, a ?% and ?% respectively.
+This amounts to a total of 1679 smart contracts on RedAlarm currently.

 ## Word of Advice
 With the current trends in the BSC security landscape, Hashdit advices the community to: